THE FAMILY MADE OF DUST

-In this thrilling debut novel ranked alongside Pulitzer Prize winning authors William Styron and Horton Foote, a gripping search for a missing friend unearths the price an adopted boy paid for his family.
+In this thrilling debut novel ranked alongside Pulitzer Prize winners William Styron and Horton Foote, a gripping search for a missing friend unearths the price one boy paid for brutal adoption policies.

 Gabriel Branch is a man displaced.
-Having lost his boyhood family to brutal adoption policies, his carefully constructed adult life balances on an emotional razor’s edge.
-Then his best friend disappears in the vast desert that is Australia’s interior.
+Having lost his boyhood family to a government’s attempt at genocide, his emotions balance on a razor's edge.
+Then his best friend disappears in the vast Australian desert.
 The only clue is an Aboriginal artifact that leads Gabe back to the land of his birth.

-As he searches for the friend who was like a brother, memories arise unbidden.
+As he searches for his friend, long-suppressed memories resurface.
 Memories of the uncle who swung him up into a tree and called him Little Breeze.
 Memories of the mother he lost.
-Memories of the sickly sweet candy social workers used to steal him away to an orphanage where he and his brother were separated first by walls and then by different adoptions.
-Armed only with his totem animal, Gabe must find real peace before a tribal shaman and the weight of his past crush him completely.
+Memories of the candy the social workers used to lure him away from his Outback home.

 New York Mills Regional Cultural Center